tripatheea/satra/README.md

-Seventeen
+Satra
 =========

 A simple card game built with JavaScript with lots of help from jQuery.

-A live working version at: http://techsth.com/seventeen/
+A live working version at: http://techsth.com/satra/

 --------------
 This is a simple card game where the aim is to get your cards as close to 17 as possible.
 The following describe the rules and instructions on how to play: